- Signs & Symptoms

 - Bed bug bites often appear in linear rows and can appear anywhere on the body, whereas flea bites tend to be located in clusters often on the feet and ankles.

 - Bed bugs are nocturnal, and like to make their home in your mattress, so bites from these insects usually occur at night when you are sleeping.
 Fleas are also nocturnal but tend to cling to pets, and are found on furniture, drapery, and carpeting.

 - Bed bug bites may take several days to appear and will start to itch gradually, whereas flea bites start to itch immediately and become swollen and red within an hour after the bite.

 - Both flea bites and bed bug bites itch and can cause allergic reactions.

-What are natural home remedies and other treatments are used for flea bites in humans?
+What are natural home remedies for flea bites in humans?

 Natural and home remedies to soothe or relieve itching from flea bites include:

-- Wrap ice packs (or frozen vegetables) in a towel and apply to the skin to relieve swelling, and to numb the area.
+- Wrap ice packs (or frozen vegetables) in a towel and apply them to the skin to relieve swelling, and numb the area.

 - Aloe Vera may ease redness and swelling.

 - Rubbing alcohol can be used to dry the bites.